sritampatnaik/Magic-Portal/ELEVENLABS_SETUP.md

 ## Usage

-1. Enable hand/gesture tracking by clicking "Magic Mode" button
+1. Click the **Voice** button in the top toolbar to activate the assistant
-2. Show a **Thumbs Up** 👍 gesture to activate voice control
+2. Grant microphone permission when prompted
 3. Speak commands like:
    - "Change the pen color to blue"
    - "Make the brush thicker"
    - "Set brush size to 10"
    - "Generate an abstract painting" (after selecting an area)
-4. Show a **Thumbs Down** 👎 gesture to deactivate voice control
+4. Click the Voice button again to deactivate the assistant

 ## Features